stepanenko/stepanenko/readme.md

 > _You are not paid to use every feature of the language. - D. Crockford_

+> _You need to write lots of bad code before being able to write good code._

 > _First just make it work, then make it work right, then make it work better/faster._

 > _We spend more time maintaining software than we do creating it from scratch. - Eric Elliott “Composing Software”_